jakemcc/jakemccrary.com/source/_posts/2014-03-29-managing-windows-in-osx-using-phoenix.markdown

 [Slate](https://github.com/jigish/slate).
 Slate has a ton of features and I barely scratched the surface in how I used it.
 I really just used it as a replacement for Spectacle and didn't use any of the advanced features.
-I ended up becoming disatisfied with Slate.
+I ended up becoming dissatisfied with Slate.
 After running for a while (talking at least a week) it started to respond slowly to commands.
 I'd try to move a window to another monitor and it wouldn't register.
 Eventually I'd be in another process and the